TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/vnetgtw-gatewayfailoverdetected-diag.md

    3. Browse to the SKU benchmarks outlined [here](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpngateways#gwsku) and compare the Bandwidth metric in the 'Metrics' blade with your Virtual Network Gateway's SKU.

 **For mission-critical workloads we recommend setting up monitoring alerts for Virtual Network Gateways.
 More can be read on this [here](https://docs.microsoft.com/azure/network-watcher/network-watcher-monitor-with-azure-automation).**

+Microsoft is continuously working to identify and resolve issues proactively.
+Please feel free to reach out with any questions in the meantime.